-RMIT’s Master of Blockchain Enabled Business is online enabled and designed for flexible delivery, so you can still learn to lead in a globalised, international context in a range of in-demand roles and sectors - even if you’re studying from home.
+RMIT’s Graduate Certificate in Blockchain Enabled Business and Master of Blockchain Enabled Business are both online enabled and designed for flexible delivery, so you can still learn to lead in a globalised, international context in a range of in-demand roles and sectors - even if you’re studying from home.

 You don’t have to give up your current career to explore the possibilities of blockchain technology.
 In fact, applying your existing skill set and with a specialist blockchain lens is what could see you advance into a higher-paying role.

 Some examples of careers in blockchain include blockchain developers, designers, engineers, legal consultants and project managers.
 At RMIT, you’ll graduate with the skills to pursue these careers in a variety of business sectors, including finance, supply chain, government agencies and more.